solo-io/supergloo/docs/content/guides/wasm_extension.md

 We should see the `< hello: world!` header in our response if the filter was deployed successfully.

+## Summary and Next Steps

+In this guide you used Gloo Mesh Enterprise and the Wasm extension to push a Wasm filter to a service managed by Gloo Mesh.

 This is a simple example of a Wasm filter to illustrate the concept.
 The flexibility of Wasm filters coupled with Envoy provides a platform for incredible innovation.
 Check out our docs on [Web Assembly Hub](https://docs.solo.io/web-assembly-hub/latest) for more information.